 I teach and perform for preschool children using the guitar and puppets.
 Most performances last 45 minutes to an hour, and feature musical sing alongs, rhyming, hand play, movement (such as popping to“The Pop Corn Song”), magic tricks, and of course, puppets.
 Not only does puppetry fascinate children and adults alike, but it is also an excellent teaching tool rarely embraced by performers and teachers.

 I teach preschool music classes during the week.
-These 30-minute classes are designed to teach musical concepts: Steady beat, tonality, fast and slow, and Solfege (do re mi).
-Puppets are invaluable tools in teaching these concepts, and the joy they bring only enhances the teaching and learning experience.
+These 30-minute classes are designed to teach musical concepts: steady beat, tonality, fast and slow, and Solfege (do re mi).
+Puppets are invaluable tools in teaching these concepts, and the joy they bring to children only enhances the teaching and learning experience.